A walker’s paradise!

 A long circular walk.
 Head left out of the drive, go to the end of the lane, cross over the road, continue down to the end of the lane, cross the road, and pick up the footpath signposted Rocky Valley.
 Follow the path until you reach the sea, head left up the cliff and continue round to Bossiney Haven/Cove.
 You can descend and reach the beach at low tide or continue on.
 Continue round until you reach Tintagel castle and then head back up to village.
 By this time, you have well earnt a stop at the pub!
 Relax and then walk back to the cottage when you’re ready up Trenale Lane.

 At Trebarwith Strand there is a dog-friendly sandy beach accessible at low tide – walk over a small section of rocks to access.
 There is a surf school, shop and café.
 The fabulous Port William Inn is located on the cliff edge overlooking the sea and beach.
-In the large car park, a mobile coffee van offers drinks, home-baked cakes and dog biscuits.

 - Drive: Turn right out of the drive, continue until the end of the lane, turn left, turn right at the Trebarwith Strand signpost and continue until you reach the car parks.
 There is a large car park and then a smaller one on the right.